Follow us on social media:

 Girls Inc. Operation SMART develops girls’ enthusiasm for and skills in science, technology, engineering, art and mathematics (STEAM).
 Through hands-on activities, girls explore, ask questions, persist, and solve problems.
 By interacting with women and men pursuing STEAM careers, girls come to view these careers as exciting and realistic options for themselves.

 Growing Up Strong, Smart and Bold was developed in response to girls’ requests for help with their friendships and adults’ desire for girls to be safer.
 During this six-week program girls will explore friendship, assertiveness, problem solving and safety through activities and games designed to inspire girls to be strong, smart and bold.

-Girls Advisory Group allows Girls Inc. girls to take on a leadership role.
-Girls meet to discuss needs in their own communities, learn and take part in planning events, learn and practice skills to be a mentor, and train to be co-facilitators.
+Advisory Group allows Girls Inc. members to take on a leadership role.
+Participants meet to discuss needs in their own communities, learn and take part in planning events, learn and practice skills to be a mentor, and train to be co-facilitators.

 We are committed to helping girls gain the confidence and the skills they need to lead successful, independent, fulfilling lives.
 Of course, we can’t do so without your help.